xpepermint/config-keys/README.md

 ## Usage

 The module will try to load `config/settings.js` file by default.
-We can configura this behavior over `load` method.
-The best place to do this is in your application's main file.
+We can configure this behavior using the `load` method.
+The best place to do this is in application's main file.

 ```js
 // read configuration file